|Country Number (23)||1967||FIRST WAVE|

-The first episode to be named in the papers was The Priest of Death (part three of The Massacre), on 18 December (although it seems the episodes that week was actually The Sea Beggar).
+The first episode to be named in the papers was The Priest of Death (part three of The Massacre), on 18 December (although it seems like the episode that week should have been The Sea Beggar).
 All the episodes from 8 January 1971 onwards were named, although – as noted in TV listings below – the listings went out of sync for six weeks during February and March 1971.

 From these listings, it is clear that Sierra Leone Television aired the stories out of order, presumably mistaking the story production codes as reflecting the story order: they started with AA, BB, CC, then went to T through to Z.

 The final episode was part four of The Gunfighters, on 26 March 1971.